-Wetland: Wetland" or "wetlands" means areas that are inundated or saturated by surface water or ground water at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated marshes, bogs, and similar areas.
+Wetland: "Wetland" or "wetlands" means areas that are inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
+Wetlands generally include swamps, marshes, bogs, and similar areas.
 Wetlands do not include those artificial wetlands intentionally created from non-wetland sites, including, but not limited to, irrigation and drainage ditches, grass-lined swales, canals, detention facilities, wastewater treatment facilities, farm ponds, and landscape amenities.
 However, wetlands may include those artificial wetlands intentionally created from non-wetland areas created to mitigate conversion of wetlands, if permitted by the City of Mossyrock.
 The methodology used for delineating the presence of wetlands will be the U.S. Army Corps of Engineers 1987 Federal Manual for Identifying and Delineating Jurisdictional Wetlands.

-Variance: An adjustment in the specific regulations of this title regarding a particular piece of property because it is deprived of the privileges commonly enjoyed by other properties in the same vicinity.
-This adjustment remedies disparity in privileges.
+Variance: An adjustment or modification in the specific regulations of this title regarding a particular piece of property which, because of special circumstances, is deprived of the privileges commonly enjoyed by other properties in the same vicinity.
+This adjustment or modification remedies disparity in privileges.